lukeoliver1776/k8s-caph/README.md

 kubectl patch secret hetzner -p '{"metadata":{"labels":{"clusterctl.cluster.x-k8s.io/move":""}}}'
 ```

-## Generate manifests for management cluster
+## Generate Manifests for Management Cluster

 Generate the manifests for your management cluster.
 To see all of the required and optional variables run this command